dilshan-uptime/client-ticket-v3/replit.md

 5. After successful authentication, users will be directed to the home page

 ## Authentication Flow
-1. User visits the application and sees the landing page with Uptime logo
+1. User visits the application and is redirected to /login (landing page)
 2. User clicks "Sign in with Microsoft" button
 3. App redirects to Microsoft login page
 4. User logs in with Microsoft credentials
-5. Microsoft redirects back to the app with authentication token
+5. Microsoft redirects back to the app with authentication code
-6. App acquires access token silently and stores it securely in MSAL cache
+6. AuthProvider acquires idToken from Microsoft silently
+7. AuthProvider sends idToken to backend POST /api/v1/auth/ms-sign-in
+8. Backend validates Microsoft token and creates session
+9. Backend returns { user, token, refreshToken }
+10. App stores backend credentials in localStorage (AUTH_RESPONSE)
-7. User data is synced with Redux store
+11. User data synced with Redux store
+12. User redirected to /home (dashboard)
+13. All subsequent API calls use Bearer token from backend
-8. Protected routes are now accessible
+14. Protected routes are now accessible